 For expenses that are not payable by card such as tax, rent, education fees and more, CardUp allows you to do so, earning you precious miles that would otherwise be missed out on.
 Spend on CardUp typically falls under the general spend category, earning the base rate on all miles cards.

-“But which miles card should I be using to maximise my rewards on my CardUp spend?”
+"Which miles card should I use to maximise my rewards on my CardUp spend?"

-This is a question we get a lot, and while earn rate is typically the metric most of us look at to maximise our miles, there are also a number of different factors that should be considered - such as:
+This is a question we get a lot, and while earn rate is typically the metric most of us look at to maximise our miles, there are also a number of different factors that should be considered.

-In no specific order, here are some of the most popular cards our users use when they make their payments on our platform, be they rent, insurance, education fees and more.
+In no specific order, here are some of the most popular cards our users use when they make their payments on our platform, be it rent, insurance, education fees or more!

 At 1.4 miles per dollar on local spending (CardUp included) and 2.4 miles per dollar on overseas spend, the UOB PRVI Miles Credit Card is one of the more generous cards in the market, and has long been a favourite amongst many miles chasers here.
 The entry-level income requirement of $30,000 also makes it an attractive card for many young professionals who wish to embark on their mile-chasing journey.

 While the UOB UNI$ earned expire within 2 years, there are also many opportunities for cardholders to earn bonus miles, with bonus earn rates of 10 miles per dollar spent on popular travel sites such as Expedia, Agoda and UOB Travel!

 The card comes in the Visa, Mastercard and American Express versions, and the American Express version stands out with 20,000 loyalty miles each year with a minimum spend of $50,000 in a year — easily attainable when you shift your large, recurring payments to your card via CardUp!